intissarMez/wakanda-studio/installation.md

 <img src="img/model-designer-addcode.png" />

-## Display a list of superheros in your App
+## Display the list of your top 3 superheros in your App